 Development refers to the biological and psychological changes that occur in human beings between conception and the end of adolescence, as the individual progresses from dependency to increasing autonomy.
 It may also be defined as a process of internal features of a human being in collaboration with external or environmental features.
-The growth that is the focus of the study is the development of Child in four areas is physical, mental or cognitive, emotional, and social.
+The growth that is the focus of the study is the development of Children in four areas- physical, mental or cognitive, emotional and social.
 In this paper, the main development of the Child that is being focused on is physical development and cognitive development.

 Age-related development terms are: newborn (ages 0–1 month); infant (ages 1 month – 1 year); toddler (ages 1–3 years); preschooler (ages 4–6 years); school-aged child (ages 6–11 years); adolescence (ages 11–18)(Kail,2006).